 Jesus clashed against cultural norms of His time.
 He worked on the Sabbath, ministering to those in need.
 He cleansed the temple, driving the moneychangers out of His Father’s house.
-A great portion of his time was spent simply being with people rather than seeing to the standard religious practices, and his behavior raised the eyebrows of the religious leaders.
-His willingness to hang out with the despised and rejected (Such as tax collectors) was in stark contrast with the attitudes and actions of the Pharisees.
-In their eyes, he made himself unclean by being with the outcast despised (Such as tax collectors) was in stark contrast with the attitudes and actions of the Pharisees.
+A great portion of His time was spent simply being with people rather than seeing to the standard religious practices, and his behavior raised the eyebrows of the religious leaders.
+His willingness to hang out with the despised and rejected (such as tax collectors) was in stark contrast with the attitudes and actions of the Pharisees.
 In their eyes, He made Himself unclean by being with these outcasts.

-Reflection on His actions to prompt us to reconsider our question, slightly modified: Who are the tax collectors in our day?
+Reflecting on His actions prompts us to reconsider our question, slightly modified: Who are the tax collectors in our day?
 Who are the hated and unwanted in our society?
-In a time of political correctness and acceptance of everyone (at least on the surface), the answers won’t be found in the near identification of a specific social, racial, or cultural group.
+In a time of political correctness and acceptance of everyone (at least on the surface), the answers won’t be found in the near identification of a specific social, racial or cultural group.
 No, we must dig deeper to examine our hearts and see where our personal prejudices lie.
 The Pharisees looked down on those who they considered to be unclean and unworthy.
 Who do you disparage in your life?
 Who do you despise and reject?